yirzhou/yirzhou.github.io.content/content/posts/vscode-remote-containers-cpp.md

       - CTEST_OUTPUT_ON_FAILURE=1
       - GTEST_COLOR=1
       - CMAKE_GENERATOR=Ninja
+    command: sleep infinity
 ```

 This file has minimal configurations: the most important part is `volumes` that mounts my project directory to `/workspace` in the container.
 I also set some C++-specific environment variables for CMake.

+`sleep infinity` allows the container to be running instead of exiting immediately which will cause an error.

 ### 4.4 `Dockerfile`